New SEAT Ateca 2020

 The semi-automatic driving functionality continues with the introduction of the Travel Assist technology.
 By simply pressing one button on the steering wheel, the advanced system uses information from the ACC and Lane Assist to actively keep the vehicle in the centre of the lane and adjust speed to the flow of the traffic – providing assisted driving at speeds of up to 210km/h.

 To maintain safety and to meet legal requirements the driver must maintain constant monitoring of the system and their surroundings, keeping at least one hand on the steering wheel.
-If the vehicle detects that the driver has left the steering for more than 15 seconds, they will receive audible and visual warnings, and a braking jolt can be given.
+If the vehicle detects that the driver has left the steering for some seconds, they will receive audible and visual warnings, and a braking jolt can be given.
 If the driver continues to fail to respond the Emergency Assist system can bring the Ateca to a complete stop.

-The SEAT Ateca will also feature Side Assist which can detect vehicles up to 70m, with indications through a led in the mirror.
+The SEAT Ateca will also feature Side Assist which can detect vehicles up to 70m, with indications through a led in the exterior mirror.